KalvinThien/ContentMachineComplete/docs/pull_request_template.md

-Write me a pull request summary for the following commits.
+Write me a pull request summary for the following commits without referencing the commits directly.
+Your task will be to translate the technical language of the commits into a human readable format for simpler understanding.
 Using markdown include subheaders, code samples, and lists.
-Using the following template: Pull Request, Summary, Description, Main Updates,  Further Notes
+Using the following template: Pull Request, Summary, Description, Main Updates,  Further Notes: